 Lower Cabin Deck

-The lazarette is primarily a technical area with machinery and almost no storage, other than accommodating our bicycles.
+The lazarette is primarily a technical area with machinery and almost no storage, other than accommodating our bicycles and a few other odds and ends.
 Here you will find the water maker, air-conditioning chillers, steering systems, water treatment system, cable handing system for shore power, frequency converter for shore power, water heater and other technical stuff for various boat systems.
 We have also installed stainless steel tool cabinets with drawers for tools and spare parts.

 We removed all the standard cabinetry which normally comes in the lazarette.
 Although we do have the standard teak and holly flooring fitted, we will be covering it with rubber matter for protection.